KCL-BMEIS/OOP/week1B.md

 ---
+name: exit_code

 # Exit code

-In computing, programs will always provide an _exit code_ when they terminate.
+In computing, programs will always provide an [*exit code*](https://en.wikipedia.org/wiki/Exit_status) when they terminate.

 --